%pip install matplotlib numpy pandas statsmodels wooldridge scipy -q

 # Interpretation (Model 1):

-# The coefficient on the first lag (ret_lag1) is 0.0588.
-While small, it is statistically
+# The coefficient on the first lag (ret_lag1) is 0.0589.
+While small, it is not statistically

-# significant (p-value = 0.038).
-This provides some evidence against the strict form of the EMH,
+# significant (p-value = 0.122).
+This provides little evidence against the strict form of the EMH,

-# suggesting that knowing yesterday's return provides some predictive power for today's return.
+# suggesting that knowing yesterday's return provides limited predictive power for today's return.

 # Display regression results for Model 2